PrutchD/ops-201d8-code-challenges/README.md

 ### Purpose of this Repo:
-- I am attending a boot camp through Code Fellows.
-- I am enrolled in the Cyber Security Engineering Program working towards the following certifications:
+- Enrolled in the Cyber Security Engineering Program through Code Feoolws working towards the following certifications:
     - Comptia ITF+
     - Comptia Network+
     - Comptia Security+